 Learn about our municipal bond funds.

-Source: Bloomberg, as of June 30, 2024.
+Source: Bloomberg L.P., as of December 31, 2024.
 Investment grade municipal bonds are represented by Bloomberg Municipal Bond Index.
 High yield municipal bonds are represented by Bloomberg Municipal High Yield Bond Index.
 Taxable municipal bonds are represented by the Bloomberg Taxable Municipal Index.
+An investment cannot be made into an index.

 While the muni market hasn't performed as expected, the pullback may have created an interesting entry point for investors before the historically strong seasonal period.